fai-sal/fai-sal/README.md

 - 👨🏻‍💻 I’m currently working on something cool
 - 🚀 I’m currently learning Vue.js and Angular.js
 - 💬 Ask me about anything, I am happy to help
+- ⚡ I love to travel and try different types of foods
 - 😸 I am a cat person, on leisure love to spend time with them 😎
 - 📫 How to reach me: faisalcse29@gmail.com